Zendo as a tool for teaching the scientific method

 I didn’t appreciate science until I was older and began educating myself outside school.
 Only then did I realize science isn’t lifeless trivia, but rather it’s a method and an art, like playing the violin, and by mastering it you can do near-miraculous things, like change the way we view reality or fix intractable problems.

-When I finally understood this, I was intoxicated and I never looked back, eventually becoming a scientist.
+When I finally understood this, I was intoxicated and I never looked back, and I eventually became a scientist.
 I wonder how many others would catch the same fever without the misconceptions of grade-school.

 I also wonder how many more scientists-in-training would have a better clue about how to do science.
 Imagine if early violin training consisted mostly of discussions about the violin.
 How many great violinists would there be?
 Not many.